Optimal Piping Support Design: For Pumps, Vessels and Exchangers

 Properly supporting piping systems connected to pumps, vessels and exchangers is crucial for ensuring the safe and reliable operation of industrial facilities.
 Failure to provide adequate support can lead to excessive stress, vibration, and potential equipment damage.
 This article delves into several key considerations for designing effective piping support systems.

 One of the primary challenges in piping support design is accommodating thermal expansion.
 As the temperature of a pipe changes, it expands or contracts, which can induce significant stresses on the piping and its connected equipment.
-To mitigate these stresses, engineers must carefully select support locations and types.
+To mitigate these stresses, engineers should carefully select support locations and types.

 Case 1: Hot Pump Suction Nozzle